 How to stop your wages from being garnished.

 One solution for IRS wage garnishments is agreeing to an installment plan.
 Sometimes the IRS will stop garnishing your wages if you negotiate a promise of information, but some need to see documents.
 In other situations, IRS revenue officers will require a signed agreement before they stop the wage levy.
 There may be other remedies available too.

 At a basic level, the IRS needs to know that you are in compliance.
-Once this criteria is met and a release is requested in the correct way, they IRS will typically release wage garnishments.
+Once this criterion is met and a release is requested in the correct way, the IRS will typically release wage garnishments.
 This is especially true if you can show that you will not be able to provide your basic needs (rent, food, utilities, medical bills) due to the wage garnishment.

 Take action to avoid or stop an IRS wage garnishment.